Ballyhoura Mountain Bike Trails

 Ballyhoura Mountain Bike Trails, is the largest trail network of it’s kind in Ireland consisting of 98 km of trails including forest road climbs, tight twisty single track with loads of ups and downs, board walk, tight turns and technical rocky bits are guaranteed to leave you smiling.

 Each of the loops are way marked in one direction and are laid out as ‘stacked loops’ with each loop leading onto the next and rejoining it on the way back.
 Read the detailed trail information signs at the trailhead to pick the trail suitable for you.
 The grading system used indicates the minimum level of fitness and competence required for each loop.

-Use of the trails is free but there is a 5 euro per day car park charge.
-Toilets, showers and bike wash facilities are also available at the car park.
+Use of the trails is free but there is a 5 euro per day car park charge. ( coins only) Toilets, showers and bike wash facilities are also available at the car park.

 Click here to watch video on YouTube